-Probably the number one cause of failures to comply with the relevant EMC standard first time is due to failing Radiated emissions testing.
+Probably the number one cause of failures to comply with the relevant EMC standard the first time is due to failing Radiated emissions testing.
 Most good EMC testing laboratories will start a compliance testing program with this test first.
-This is to try ensure that any required EMC modifications are fitted to the product for the rest of the testing phase and minimize any possible required re-testing.
+This is to try to ensure that any required EMC modifications are fitted to the product for the rest of the testing phase and minimize any possible required re-testing.

 The severity of the failure, product design, any practical restraints and the stage of the product development can impact what the best solution in the way of a modification can be applied.

 It is best practice to attempt to design the product with EMC in mind at the development stage of the product.
 The earlier the compliance is considered the more time it allows to optimize the product.
 Primarily compliance testing (pre-compliance testing) can help identify issues at an early stage and allow modification prior to producing factory quality final boards/products.

 We will assume in this article that all consideration to the design stage has been noted and that the basic bullet points have been applied to the PCBs and associated components.
 And we will focus on the retrofit modifications that are commonly used to achieve compliance when the product is tested and fails formal compliance testing.

 You probably already own a product that has ferrites in it or on the cables, as they are a common feature of many products.
 Ferrites are a passive component that has ferrimagnetic properties which are manufactured using a ceramic compound consisting of a mixed oxide of iron and small quantities of other materials such as nickel.
 How they are manufactured and the process used plays a critical role in the performance, so not ferrites are the same.
 Typically they come in the form of surface mount, solid core and split cores (snap-on cores).
 These variations allow forms to allow different uses at different product design stages.
 Ferrites do not conduct electricity and have high electrical resistance, with high magnetic permeability.